 5. Save the file and close the text editor.

-6. Restart Apache to apply the changes.
+6. Restart the Apache service to apply the changes.

 $ sudo systemctl restart apache2 # Ubuntu and Debian